In SatNav We Trust

 Is life meaningful with only an interest in engineering and science, can the awe of the universe be meaningful enough?
 Whatever happened to that ex-girlfriend who lived in that town you passed through and why do you feel that way, or do you feel that way just because it’s raining?
 Why does fresh air taste so good in the morning and why does stuff like that matter?
 In the end I found myself thinking about what we have of value in our lives and whether it matters that we might value things that might not be real.
 After the personal tragedies of whatever journey you are on, you start to question the order of things.

-The book has now been accepted for publishing by Unbound, a publisher that uses a crowd funding model and this is where you come in.
+In SatNav We Trust has now been accepted for publishing by Unbound, a publisher that uses a crowd funding model and this is where you come in.
 This book will not make it into print without your support.
-If you want people to be able to think about significant experiences in everyday life, life’s big questions of meaning and value, then you need to follow this link and make a pledge.
+If you want people to be able to think about significant experiences in everyday life, life’s big questions of meaning and value, then follow this link and make a pledge.
 If you do this you can go to bed tonight aware that this book would not have been published without your support.
 How else will you find out what I did in the county where you grew up or even where you live now?
 How will you know if I stalked you on the way around?